dm-portfolio/dm-portfolio.github.io/README.md

 **2.25.26** **-** Website day 2.
 Found a CSS wave animation online, later might make a light-mode and dark-mode toggle that changes the color of the waves and everything else.
 Foreground tab actually looks good now, since I added the bar at the top.
 Changed the div up, now it looks like a real browser window.
 There was a LOT done today.
 Next step is finishing touches, music, and a light-mode/dark-mode toggle.

 **2.26.26** **-** Website day 3!
 So close to finishing, but I don't have a work email set up yet, so the contact tab doesn't have any contact info yet.
+Worked on the "Work" tab that lists my experience and education, and made css classes called "notice-outset", "outset", and "inset" for future use.

+**2.27.26** **-** Day 4.
+Love my website so far, but I need to figure out mobile support.